We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 Talk About Their Preferred Method of Communication

 As a mom of boys, I’m used to short answers and limited communication.
-So I asked him ahead of time what he would prefer for how we communicate.
-I know that he will have a busy schedule with practices.
+I asked him in advance what he would prefer for how we communicate.
+I knew that he’d have a busy schedule with practices.

-It’s a delicate balance of letting him know that he is loved and thought of while also wanting him to get settled and feel more independent.
+It’s a delicate balance of letting him know that he’s loved and thought of while also wanting him to have space to get settled at his dorm and feel more independent.

 So far texting has worked really well.
 If he doesn’t answer right away I know he is busy.
-Texting is also easier than calling or Facetiming because he is sharing a room.
+Texting is also easier than calling or Facetiming because he’s sharing a room.

 Don’t get me wrong, I would love to hear his voice and see his face, but I would rather have any communication with him vs. none at all or risk annoying him.